TylerJaacks/MDKDownloader/README.md

 - [✔️] Java FileIO and Apache Commons IO File IO.

 ## Additional Sources
-- Stackoverflow, used samples for user storage and NSTimer help, sorry I don't remember every post I viewed.
+- Stackoverflow, used samples for downloading and unzipping, sorry I don't remember every post I viewed.
 - github.com/Jewsofhazard for get the last element in a JSON object code.
 - Wong Guan, for his README that I am using as a template.